A fast algorithm for computing Bell polynomials based on index break-downs using prime factorization: Algorithms for computing Bell polynomials

-for computation costs of Algorithms (\ref{91}) and (\ref{92}), when $n \gg k$.
+for computation costs of Algorithms~1 and 2, when $n \gg k$.
 This is a significant improvement as $\sum_{j=1}^{\sigma}p_j\leq \prod_{j=1}^{\sigma}p_j=k$ holds for all combinations of $p_j \in \mathbb{N}$ where $\sigma,p_j \geq 2$.
 In order to see this, define $\underline{p}=\min_{j}(p_j)$, $a_j=p_j-\underline{p}$ and $\Omega_{\sigma-j}$ as the set of all subsets of $\Omega=\lbrace 1,2, \ldots, \sigma \rbrace$ with $\sigma-j$ members.
 One can then write

 where the last inequality is derived from $\underline{p}^\sigma \geq \sigma \underline{p}$ which holds for all natural numbers $\underline{p}, \sigma \geq 2$.
 It can be shown that the equality holds only in the case $p_1=p_2=\sigma=2$.
-Note that if $n \gg k$ does not apply, then Algorithm (\ref{92}) does not necessarily outperform (\ref{91}) with respect to computation cost.
-In that case, even the cost of factorizing $k$ before running (\ref{92}) is not negligible anymore.
-There are prime factorization algorithms known to have sub-exponential complexity with respect to the number of bits, i.e. faster than $O\left((1+\epsilon)^b\right)$ where $b=\lfloor{\log_2 k}\rfloor+1$ and $\epsilon>0$ \cite{b1}.
-In the following, some more details about Algorithm (\ref{92}) are discussed.
-Firstly, it is worth remarking that the best performance is expected when integer $k$ is factorized as much as possible, i.e. into primes, before running Algorithm (\ref{92}).
+Note that if $n \gg k$ does not apply, then Algorithm~2 does not necessarily outperform Algorithm~1 with respect to computation cost.
+In that case, even the cost of factorizing $k$ before running (\ref{92}) is not negligible any more.

+In the following, some more details about Algorithm~2 are discussed.
+Firstly, it is worth remarking that the best performance is expected when integer $k$ is factorized as much as possible, i.e. into primes, before running Algorithm~2.
 This is obvious because when $\sigma$ is large enough, according to the inequality: